neo-ai/neo-ai-dlr/README.md

 ## License

-This library is licensed under the Apache 2.0 License.
+This library is licensed under the Apache License Version 2.0.